 Competition in the Slovenly Lane

 Competition in the Slovenly Lane

 January 18, 2015

 Hello from Your on the Street Reporter.
-This report is based on a news release from the Associated Press.1
+This report is based on a news release from the Associated Press, with my interpretations added.1

 Locker Room:

 Coach Michael Anderson, "OK, girls, in order to reward the less-competent players on this team, tonight I am starting the second-string.
 Our team is getting bad press from having too much success."
 Press release: